BillJr99/Ursinus-CS474-Spring2022/_pages/Activities/activity-triggers.md

         - "When do &quot;freemium&quot; applications tend to ask for microtransactions?
 If the user declines, what might happen instead (hint - the user can typically continue playing for free anyway)?
 Why is this a strategic choice?"
         - "Imagine creating a new social network, and imagine that it is in some way better than your favorite existing social network.
 Why might it fail in the market anyway, despite being an improvement?"
         - "Imagine you observe a shopping application with a web-based shopping cart.
 A user has had an item in their cart for over a day without checking out.
 What are some external triggers that this application might employ to produce a call to action?
 What other data might they utilize in the call to personalize the message?"
+        - "What are some ways that your favorite social media program keeps you engaged for longer periods of time?"

 tags:
   - psychology